NMAnalytics/Project-2/Answers.md

 # Answers

-The first thing I am going do is change the data type of the sales and price_each column to a decimal instead of a float.
-So that there is not more than two decimals places.
+The first thing I am going to do is change the data type of the sales and price_each column to a decimal instead of a float.
+So that there are not more than two decimals places.

 ```sql
 ALTER table sales_data_sample